 Guests can wander down some of the bayside trails to catch sight of some wildlife and birds, including, but not limited to: Great Egrets, Blue Heron, Ospreys, Falcons, and more!
 Those who visit at the right time of day or year may also catch a glimpse of a Snowy Owl or Fox at the park.

 It’s a little-known fact that Island Beach was the test site of a former secret military weapon, Project Bumblee.

 Visitors can learn more about it and other great historical and environmental facts about the park by visiting the Nature Center on the southern end.

 The Nature Center runs summer programs for all ages, including; kayaking, fishing, and hikes.

 Volunteering at the Park

-For those looking to become more involved in the park, be sure to check out Friends of Island Beach State Park, a non-profit volunteer organization formed to enhance interpretive, educational, recreational & research programs, and events at the park.
+Those looking to become more involved in the park should check out Friends of Island Beach State Park, a non-profit volunteer organization formed to enhance: interpretive, educational, recreational and research programs.

-What an amazing way to give back to New Jersey!
+What a fantastic way to give back to New Jersey!